Spokane Valley woman arrested after telling Sacred Heart staff 'I might come in there shooting'

 Aug.
 30—A Spokane Valley woman was arrested on suspicion of felony harassment last week after she allegedly left a voicemail threatening to shoot people at Sacred Heart Hospital and then arrived at the hospital with a loaded handgun, according to a search warrant document.

 According to a search warrant document, Wilson called the hospital the morning of Aug.
-24 and threatened to "come in there shooting" if an apparent amputation surgery for her husband wasn't cancelled.
+24 and threatened to "come in there shooting" if an apparent leg amputation surgery for her husband proceeded .

-In the voicemail, Wilson expressed frustration about an amputation of her husband's toe had been changed to the amputation of his entire foot.
+In the voicemail, Wilson expressed frustration that an amputation of her husband's toe had been changed to the amputation of his entire foot.

 "That's not happening.
 I am canceling that surgery.
 I am taking my husband up out of there," she said, according to court documents.
 "I'm not authorizing no surgery to cut off his leg.
 Y'all can go straight to hell with that one."